-The Community Solutions Panel will be tasked with addressing what infrastructure spending Council should prioritise, and how should these priorities should be fund if the rates alone are not enough.
+The Community Solutions Panel was tasked with addressing what infrastructure spending Council should prioritise, and how should these priorities should be fund if the rates alone are not enough.
 Council has committed that the Panel's recommendations will be implemented in the Delivery Program when it is adopted in June 2018.

 'Community Panel Report' - Mayor Simon Richardson - Byron Shire News - April 19 2018

 'Courageously avoiding responsibility' - Bryon Echo - Feb 7 2018

 'Attack on Byron councillors unjustified' - Byron Echo - Feb 12 2018

 'OPINION - Show us your money makers' - Byron Shire News - Feb 22 2018

 'Councillor calls for more scrutiny of finances' - Byron Echo - March 14 2018

 'Q&A with Byron Community Solutions Panelists' - Byron Echo - March 21 2018